KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/Wireless/ubertooth.md

 nav_order: 7
 ---

-# Ubertooth One (*TODO: Merge this page with the text already written on the Ubertooth One*)
+# Ubertooth One

-The Ubertooth One is an open source development platform used to experiment with Bluetooth, and BLE(*TODO: Insert link to BLE page*) in particular.
+The Ubertooth One is an open source development platform used to experiment with Bluetooth, and [BLE](/pages/guides/radio/ble.html) in particular.

+You can find the GitHub repository for the Ubertooth [here](https://github.com/greatscottgadgets/ubertooth).
+The repo also contains a [wiki](https://github.com/greatscottgadgets/ubertooth/wiki), which among other things holds the [Build Guide](https://github.com/greatscottgadgets/ubertooth/wiki/Build-Guide), the [FAQ](https://github.com/greatscottgadgets/ubertooth/wiki/FAQ), and a [guide on how to use the Ubertooth One together with Wireshark](https://github.com/greatscottgadgets/ubertooth/wiki/Capturing-BLE-in-Wireshark).

 ## Installation and Setup
-The Ubertooth One works with several operating systems, but this guide will assume that you are using <b>Kali</b>.
+The Ubertooth One works with several operating systems, but this guide will assume that you are using <b>Kali Linux</b>.
 For guides on other operating systems, please see the Build Guide in the [Ubertooth repository](https://github.com/greatscottgadgets/ubertooth/wiki/Build-Guide).

 First of all, you need to install the prerequisites:
 ```